dam-runner/Data-Science-Projects/FoodHub Order Analysis/README.md

 - The mean delivery time is notably higher on weekdays.

 ## Instructions for Running the Project
+**Note: The dataset is propriety and not included here, so this project cannot be executed fully and is view-only**

+These are the steps one would take if you had access to the dataset.

 This project is primarily exploratory and analytical.
 It involves running Python scripts for data processing and visualization.
 To review the analysis:
 1. Ensure Python and necessary libraries (Pandas, Matplotlib, Seaborn) are installed.
 2. Run the Jupyter Notebook to view the analysis and visualizations.